mobily-enterprises/jsonreststores/README.md

 For non-API calls, ranges are set by the 'range' headers.
 For example `Range: items=0-24`.
 Note that the server will also return, after a range query, a header that will detail the range returned.
 For example `Content-Range: items 0-24/66`

-# Database layers

-## MongoMixin

-The `MongoMixin` mixin class is the one responsible of making the Store actually write information onto a MongoDB collection.
-The following extra attributes are specified:

- * `collectionName` It's the MongoDB collection name.
-If it's not specified, `collectionName` will be the same as `storeName`
- * `db` It's the Mongo DB object, resulting from `connect()`
- * `handleXXX` properties are set by `false` by default (unlike the basic `Store` class, where they are set to `true` by default)

-Normally, in MongoDB each record has an ID called `_id`.
-This is a very important field in MongoDB: even if you don't define one in your collection, mongoDB will automatically add one.

-The last element in `paramIds` will tend to be `_id` if you use MongoDB as your database server.
-However, this is not a prerequisite: if the last paramIds is different to `_id`, things will still work fine.
-However, you will have an unused `_db` field in your collection.

-## ...More to come

-For now, there is only MongoDB integration available.
-However, the next section of the documentation explains exactly how to write a DB driver.

-# TODO

-The following items are much needed for this module:

-* Ability to do forEach on queries for API.
-This means that, using the API, you can actually iterate amongst a big set of data without having to create an array.
-This would also bypass `hardLimitOnQueries`
-* Good automatic tests (it would be about time).

-# Developing a driver layer

-The Store class itself is database-agnostic: it uses a set of functions to perform operations that require access to the database.
-Such functions all start with the name `driver` and are:

-* `driverAllDbFetch( params, body, options, cb )` (fetch a document)
-* `driverGetDbQuery( params, body, options, cb )` (executes the query)
-* `driverPutDbInsert( params, body, options, cb )`(inserts a record in the DB after a PUT)
-* `driverPutDbUpdate( params, body, options, doc, fullDoc, cb )`(updates a record in the DB after a PUT)
-* `driverPostDbInsertNoId( params, body, options, generatedId, cb  )`(adds a new record to the DB; a new ID will be created)
-* `driverPostDbAppend( params, body, options, doc, fullDoc, cb )` (appends information to existing record via POST)
-* `driverDeleteDbDelete( params, body, options, id, cb )`(deletes a record)

-Writing a database layer is a matter of implementing these functions.
-Doing so is easy: you should use the MongoDriverMixin file as a template on how to implement those functions for other database layers.

-Notes:

-* You can see that all functions always have `params, body, options` as first parameters, even though `body` is in some cases always empty (for example in GET and DELETE operations).
-This is only to keep the codebase sane and consistent.

-* The functions `driverPutDbUpdate()` and `driverPostDbAppend()` both work on existing records; they have as parameters `doc` and `fullDoc`, which represent the record _before_ the change; `doc` is basically `fullDoc` after `extrapolateDoc()` is run.

 # Behind the scenes

 Understanding what happens behind the scenes is important to understand how the library works.